BluexIce/VocabTrainer/README.md

 - [x] fix content in the android app
 - [ ] look into possibilities to add more content to the android app
 - [ ] different language support
+- [ ] design v2.0 in figma with flutter support